bg-write/candyfloss-flask/README.md

 ## Candyfloss (Local Instance) API

-To view the API for the entire feed, at the end of the local server URL, add "/api."
+To view the API for the entire feed, at the end of the local server URL, add "/api".

 To view the API for a specific publication, the route is "/api/OUTLET" (i.e. "/api/Pitchfork").
 For now, case does matter i.e. "Pitchfork" needs to be uppercase.
 Please see the bottom "The Ever-Evolving List of Outlets Featured On Candyfloss" section to see what publications are currently available to view on the API and how to spell them.

+## Candyfloss (Local Instance) Database

+`candyfloss.db` is an SQLite database currently holding the outlets and RSS links being scraped by Candyfloss.
+To view this list of scraped outlets, at the end of the local server URL, add "/db".

+Future refactoring will make this database more dynamic and directly pull from all the feeds being imported ino `app.py`, and make it visible on the deployed app.
+I chose SQLite for its ease to use with Python but plan to upgrade the database in future refactoring.

 ## Running Tests

 In a new terminal window, enter and run `pytest -v`.
 Pytest is testing `app.py` itself and each feed file found in the `feeds` folder.
-(More testing to come.)
+More testing for each feed and `candyfloss.db` to come.

 ---